Skip to Content

 Jennifer Lucarelli Lawyer and Legal Advisor

 Gaskets are used in manufacturing to create a seal between pipes, valves and other parts.
-As recently as the 1980s, brands such as Goodyear and John Crane Inc. manufactured asbestos gaskets.
-Many industries used these gaskets, putting workers and consumers at risk of developing mesothelioma.
+For most of the 20th century, brands like Garlock and John Crane manufactured asbestos gaskets.
+Many industries used these gaskets, putting workers and consumers at risk of asbestos exposure and mesothelioma.

 Why Was Asbestos Used in Gaskets?